Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

-I know how busy you are and how you don’t remember to drink water.
+I know how busy you are and how you forget to drink water.

-Alkaline water is available in your nearest store, so you won’t have a problem finding it.
+Alkaline water is accessible in your nearest store, so you won’t have a problem finding it.

-Besides that, always consult with your doctor or nutritionist to understand whether this change will help you with GERD.
+On top of that, always check with your doctor or nutritionist to understand if this change will help you with GERD.

 Some of the best Heartburn Home Remedies are:

 An optimum amount is around one teaspoon to a tablespoon.

 Again one tablespoon of lemon juice should be enough.

 Different relaxation procedures are also a thing to keep in mind.
 GERD itself can be very stressful.
 If you have never tried yoga now would be the perfect time to do so!